-This is a problem because breastfeeding does require effort.
+This is a problem because actual breastfeeding does require effort.

-Now if you have a baby that has breastfeeding well established, this usually isn’t an issue and they could go back and forth without issue.
+Now if you have a baby that has breastfeeding well established, this usually isn’t a huge concern and they could go back and forth without issue.

 However, it is an issue if breastfeeding isn’t established and your baby is still learning to effectively remove milk from your breast.

-This is why, as with the pacifier question, it is recommended to introduce bottle feeding once your baby is 4 to 6 weeks old (6).
+This is why, as with the pacifier question, it is recommended to introduce bottle feeding once your baby is 4-6 weeks old (6).

-Usually, another caregiver bottle feeds as it can even then cause issues for either effective breastfeeding or bottle feeding.
+Also, it is important to note that another caregiver should bottle feed baby instead of mom as this can also cause issues for either effective breastfeeding or bottle feeding.

 Don’t Eliminate the Pacifier and Bottle Completely